 Geothermal power station

-In 2003 the world's first hydrogen station, like a petrol station, opened and some buses using fuel cells fed by compressed hydrogen started running in Reykjavík.
+In 2003 the world's first hydrogen station, like a petrol station, opened and three buses using fuel cells fed by compressed hydrogen started running in Reykjavík.
 These buses were part of a larger programme in a number of cities including London – see buses below.
 Every city bus in Reykjavík was supposed to run on hydrogen within less than a decade, followed by a switch to hydrogen-driven cars.
-Fuel cell-powered ships are being developed as well, with the aim of converting Iceland's 2500 fishing boats to hydrogen by 2015.
+Fuel cell-powered ships were being developed as well, with the aim of converting Iceland's 2500 fishing boats to hydrogen by 2015.

 Small islands

 Pilot projects demonstrating a hydrogen economy are under way or starting up on a number of small, isolated islands.
 For example, on the Norwegian island of Utsira the installation combines wind power and hydrogen power.
 In periods when there is surplus wind energy, the excess is used for generating hydrogen by electrolysis.
 The hydrogen is stored, and is available for power generation in periods when there is little wind.
+However, converting electricity to hydrogen and then back to electricity has proved to be very inefficient, and the low energy-density of hydrogen requires very large storage tanks.

 Buses – London and elsewhere